 The peak months to keep your Guppies in the outdoor pond is between April and October when the water is warm enough to keep the fish healthy.

 Even though you can keep Guppies in aquariums, they enjoy garden ponds as they are avid and active swimmers.
-Another advantage to keeping Guppies in ponds is that they receive more sunlight and nutritious food, keeping their skins bright and colorful than ever.
+Another advantage to keeping Guppies in ponds is that they receive more sunlight and nutritious food, keeping their skins bright and more colorful than ever.

 Therefore, if you love small pond fish that add life to your pond, I suggest that you go for Guppies.
 There are a few things you should know about before considering Guppies as your pond inhabitant.